-This section addresses the implications for practitioners and decision-makers.
+This section addresses implications for practitioners and decision-makers.
 Be as specific as possible and when appropriate, make connections to the existing literature.
 Try to have at least three substantive recommendations.
+Remember, all text in a dissertation should be in narrative form.
+This means the recommendations should not be numbered or bulleted.